seinecle/mk99/docs/generated-slides/subdir/dataviz-past-present-future_temp_slides.md

 This path, and similar paths followed by others, suggest that:

 //ST: !
 - The computer screen and even the screen of the mobile phone is becoming less hegemonic as the medium where data can be visualized.
-Objects, sculptures, buildings, furniture... this is the next frontier to be explored.
-Not just mapping data on a flat surface, but maybe even actual construction of data objects (see http://www.nand.io/visualisation/emoto-installation[this] for a nice example by Moritz Stefaner).
+Objects, sculpturehttps://vimeo.com/49679699s, buildings, furniture... this is the next frontier to be explored.
+Not just mapping data on a flat surface, but maybe even actual construction of data objects (see https://vimeo.com/49679699[this] for a nice example by Moritz Stefaner).

 //ST: !
 - Interaction is richer than we are used to.
 When we leave the "screen" environment (desktop or mobile), interactions with the user become more diverse.
 Not just the hand and the click of the mouse, but the whole body.
 Not one individual facing an object, but possibly a crowd, possibly moving, possibly gesturing.